tailcallhq/tailcall/docs/guides/environmental-variables.md

 }
 ```

-Via this, we are fetching a list of users from the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API, and then our `users` field will have the fetched value with it in runtime.
+Here, we fetch a list of users from the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API.
+The `users` field will contain the fetched value at runtime.
 This works fine, but what if we want to change the API endpoint?
-We will have to change the code and redeploy the application, which becomes an added effort.
+We would need to modify the code and redeploy the application, which is cumbersome.

-We can solve this problem by using environmental variables.
-All we need to do is, replace the API endpoint with an environmental variable, and then we can change the value of the variable without having to change anything in our codebase.
+We can address this issue using environment variables.
+Simply replace the API endpoint with an environment variable, allowing us to change the variable's value without altering our codebase.

 ```graphql showLineNumbers
 type Query {